 Course contents summary

-The course of Herbaceous Food Plants deals with the plants that are at the basis of human nutrition, including those of warm environments, with special reference to species and productions object of food technologies.
+The course of Herbaceous Food Plants deals with the plants that are at the basis of man's nutrition, including those of warm environments, with special reference to species and productions object of food technologies.
 The studied species are:

 Cereals: Wheat, Rice, Maize, Barley, Sorghum.

 Vegetables: Tomato, Onion, Cabbage, Lettuce, Carrot, Mushrooms, etc.

 Sugar plants :Sugarcane, Sugar beet.

 Oil plants: Sunflower, Sesame, Canola (oilseed rape), Castor.